terra-money/docs/docs/How-to/Run-a-full-Terra-node/Synchronization.md

 :::

 The archived snapshot contains the state and transactions of the network, which -- given default config -- are stored in the `~/.terra/data/` folder.
-It is this folder on your node that the snapshot needs to populate.
-Therefore you should either navigate exactly to `~/.terra/` folder before proceeding OR otherwise make sure that the contents of the archive are placed into `~/.terra/data/`.
+It is this folder on your node that the snapshot contains.
+Therefore you should either navigate exactly to `~/.terra/` folder before proceeding to unpck it **OR** otherwise make sure that the contents of the archive are placed into `~/.terra/`.

 Download the snapshot.